apache/openwhisk/.github/ISSUE_TEMPLATE.md

 If you open an issue and realize later it is a duplicate of a pre-existing open issue, please close yours and add a comment to the other.

+Issues can be created for either defects or enhancement requests.
+If you are a committer than please add the labels "bug" or "feature".
+If you are not a committer please make clear in the comments which one it is, so that committers can add these labels later.

 If you are reporting a defect, please edit the issue description to include the information shown below.

+If you are reporting an enhancement request, please include information on what you are trying to achieve and why that enhancement would help you.

 For more information about reporting issues, see https://github.com/openwhisk/openwhisk/blob/master/CONTRIBUTING.md#raising-issues